 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.

-Van Ooyen was trained as a (theoretical) biologist and received his PhD in computational neuroscience from the University of Amsterdam, the Netherlands, in 1995.
-After postdoctoral periods at the University of Edinburgh, UK, and the Netherlands Institute for Brain Research in Amsterdam, he started working at VU University Amsterdam in 2004, first as assistant professor and later as associate professor.
-His long-term interests include the computational and mathematical modeling of neuronal morphogenesis and the development of synaptic connectivity, with a focus on the role of homeostatic structural plasticity in the formation and reorganization of neuronal networks.
-He is editor of the book Modeling Neural Development (MIT Press, 2003) and author of the review paper Using theoretical models to analyse neural development (Nature Reviews Neuroscience, 2011).
+Dr. Arjen van Ooyen is an independent scientist and former Associate Professor with VU University Amsterdam, the Netherlands.
+He obtained his PhD in computational neuroscience from the University of Amsterdam and conducted postdoctoral research at the University of Edinburgh and the Netherlands Institute for Brain Researcher.
+His research interests lie in the computational and mathematical modeling of neuronal morphogenesis and the development of synaptic connectivity, with a focus on the role of homeostatic structural plasticity in the formation and reorganization of neuronal networks.

 Exploring the role of structural plasticity in brain function can be greatly assisted by mathematical and computational models.
 However, most traditional neuronal network models have a fixed connectivity structure, with plasticity merely arising from changes in connection strength (synaptic plasticity).
 In The Rewiring Brain, the editors bring together for the first time recent modelling studies that investigate the implications of structural plasticity for brain function and connectivity.
 It contains a valuable overview of contemporary computational and theoretical studies on structural plasticity.
 Starting with an experimental background on structural plasticity in the adult brain, the book covers computational studies on critical connectivity, network reorganization and recovery following lesions or stroke, synapse formation, interaction between synaptic and structural plasticity, functional consequences of synaptic rewiring and neurogenesis for learning and memory, and the relation between neurological disorders and structural connectivity.